Frequently Asked Questions

 Yes!
 We accept samples from the public as well as other labs, companies, and universities.

-You can submit contact information and details for your sample analysis by going to Sample Forms.
+You can submit contact information and details for your sample analysis by going to Request Services.
 Your samples may be dropped off or mailed to our laboratory (see Contact Us).
 Please include a list of Sample IDs with your samples.
-For more details, please visit Request Services.

 No. We can give you an idea of the elemental content in your water, however we are not state-accredited to determine whether your water is safe.